masaic-ai-platform/.github/profile/README.md

 ## 🌟 What do we do?

-We are building a Multi AI Agent platform to create innovative, scalable, and integrative AI solutions.
+We are building a Agent platform to create innovative, scalable, and integrative AI solutions.
 Our flagship project, **[open-responses](https://github.com/masaic-ai-platform/open-responses)**, is a unified API that bridges multiple LLM providers through a standardized OpenAI-like interface.

 ## Current Project